MagnumNight/webmapserver/README.md

 ### License:
-This project is licensed under the MIT License - please look at the LICENSE.txt file for details.
+This project is licensed under the MIT License - please look at the LICENSE.md file for details.